endurantgames/cosmiclegends/src/classes/psychic.md

 :   You can overcome the physical limitations of your body, and shrug
     off wounds that would seriously harm a normal person.
-Instead of losing Health, you can lose an equal amount of Might.
+Instead of losing Health, you can choose to lose an equal amount of Might instead.

 :::::::::::::::::::::::::::::::::::::